i-love-flamingo/flamingo/docs/developing/HelloWorld.md

 Then run the frontend template build:
 `cd akl/frontend && yarn && yarn run build`

+You can also start the template dev mode by:
+`yarn run dev`

 Your entrypoint is `akl/akl.go`, this is where the application is started.

 Please make sure to set your on-save setting to `go imports` in Gogland!
 (Preferences > Languages & Frameworks > Go > On Save)